Scope clarity

 Open contact pageFAQ

-No. References matter only when the operating problem, first scope, and decision logic still match the buyer site.
+No. References matter only when the operating problem, first scope, and decision logic still match your team site.

 It helps the team decide whether to move into shortlist, procurement, rollout, or stop without leaning on broad claims.

 Use this page first when the proof itself is still under review.
-Use the procurement checklist after the team already trusts the proof and needs a cleaner buying review.
+Use the procurement checklist after you already trusts the proof and needs a cleaner buying review.